-The Company s 2014 executive compensation program is designed to support execution of the annual and longer-term objectives of the Company through retaining and motivating our executive team.
+The Company s 2015 executive compensation program is designed to retain and motivate our executive team which will support execution of the annual and longer-term objectives of the Company.
 Each year, the Compensation Committee evaluates the executive compensation program in light of market conditions, business performance, market compensation analysis, and individual executive performance.
 The Committee seeks to offer each executive a competitive base salary, incentive opportunities based on company and individual performance, and deferred incentives including company stock to further align executives with investors.